ParadauxIO/Conch/README.md

-# HiberniaDiscord v2.2.0: Next Step.
+# HiberniaDiscord v3.0.0

 ## Introduction

-HiberniaDiscord is a lightweight Minecraft -> Discord Bridge allowing you to syncronise messages with a channel on your discord via discord-webhooks.
+HiberniaDiscord is a lightweight Minecraft <-> Discord Bridge allowing you to syncronise messages with a channel on your discord via discord-webhooks.
 Users will appear as "bots" with their player head as the avatar.
-This can be fully configured.
+Using the built in discord2mc functionality you can now also perform the reverse, having discord messages be sent in-game. (*NEW in 3.0)

+## Planned Features
+- Discord commands
+Suggest more by creating an issue

 ### Installation